 The Nomination, Governance and Remuneration Committee is made up of three (3) directors appointed to make recommendations on the structure and composition of the Board and its Committees; governance issues and to submit proposals on the salaries of executive directors to the Board for approval.
-The members of the Committee are Mr.Mauricio Alarcon, Mr. Ricardo Chavez and Mr. Gbenga Oyebode.
+The members of the Committee are Mr.Mauricio Alarcon, Mr. Ricardo Chavez (up to 31 January 2023), Mr. Martin Kruegel (from 1 February 2023), Mr. Gbenga Oyebode (up to 17 May 2023) and Dr. Juliet Ehimuan (from 18 May 2023).